Nature reserve Las Łagiewnicki, Nature reserve in northern Łódź, Poland.

 The Franciscan monastery from the 18th century shapes the inner life of this space with its architecture and religious monuments.
 The two baroque wooden chapels remain places where visitors can sense the long spiritual history embedded in the landscape.

-The southern entrance provides access to facilities for swimming, kayaking, and camping, along with play areas by the water.
-Wear sturdy footwear as forest paths vary in condition and become slippery when wet.
+The southern entrance leads to areas with swimming spots, kayaking, and camping, as well as play areas near the water.
+Sturdy footwear is a good idea, as forest paths can be uneven and slippery when wet.

 The community of curious travelers